Option in Geographical Information Systems (GIS)

 - Geography B.A. or B.Sc.

-The Emphasis in GIS is more work than a Honours degree alone as students have fewer elective courses.
+This Option in GIS is more work than a Honours degree alone as students have fewer elective courses.

 - Students complete 5 credits in each of their first two years at Trent, then complete 3 semesters of classes at Fleming in their third year, return to complete their remaining 3 credits at Trent in their fourth year.